gannonprudhomme/Flokk/README.md

 ![Imgur](https://i.imgur.com/vVAbqcF.jpg)

-Flokk is a group messaging, iOS application that allows users to share 6-second videos in private feeds.
+Flokk is a group-oriented iOS application that allows users to share 6-second videos in private feeds.
 Flokk is currently in redevelopment, with an expected release date of early September 2018.

 ## Pods/Libraries Used